Spring Boot Architecture

 This layer is the equivalent of the Repository interface.
-We write database queries inside this interface.
+You write database queries inside this interface.

-The Persistence layer is the only layer that communicates with the Business layer and the Database layer.
+The Persistence layer is the only layer communicating with the Business and Database layers.

 This layer is responsible for performing database operations (mainly CRUD operations).